U.S. administers 245.6 mln doses of COVID-19 vaccines – CDC

 The agency said 147,047,012 people had received at least one dose while 104,774,652 people were fully vaccinated as of Sunday.

-The CDC tally includes two-dose vaccines from Moderna Inc and Pfizer Inc/BioNTech SE as well as Johnson & Johnson’s one-shot vaccine as of 6:00 a.m.
+The CDC tally includes two-dose vaccines from Moderna Inc (MRNA.O) and Pfizer Inc/BioNTech SE (PFE.N), as well as Johnson & Johnson's (JNJ.N) one-shot vaccine as of 6:00 a.m.
 ET on Sunday.

 Our Standards: The Thomson Reuters Trust Principles.